Skoda Kodiaq boot space, practicality and safety

 - Optional third row of seats

-- PHEV is five-seat only
+- The plug-in hybrid is five-seat only

-Boot space and storage
+Skoda Kodiaq boot space and storage

 Is it easy to park?

 Standard equipment also includes front and rear parking sensors and a reversing camera, while a 360-degree camera system including semi-automated parking is available as part of an optional package.
-Just be mindful that the Kodiaq is still a big car so if you have a narrow driveway or only street parking, a smaller model might be better.Â
+Just be mindful that the Kodiaq is still a big car so if you have a narrow driveway or only street parking it can sometimes be a squeeze.

 Safety